loda-lang/loda-programs/programs/oeis/list3.md

 * [A312908](http://oeis.org/A312908) ([L26 program](312/A312908.asm)): Coordination sequence Gal.5.64.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312928](http://oeis.org/A312928) ([L10 program](312/A312928.asm)): Coordination sequence Gal.3.16.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312932](http://oeis.org/A312932) ([L26 program](312/A312932.asm)): Coordination sequence Gal.5.81.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312941](http://oeis.org/A312941) ([L109 program](312/A312941.asm)): Coordination sequence Gal.5.14.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312943](http://oeis.org/A312943) ([L25 program](312/A312943.asm)): Coordination sequence Gal.4.41.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312960](http://oeis.org/A312960) ([L23 program](312/A312960.asm)): Coordination sequence Gal.4.106.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313051](http://oeis.org/A313051) ([L35 program](313/A313051.asm)): Coordination sequence Gal.3.33.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.